 Quick Stats:

-Population: 154 (approx.); Size: 6 square miles; Distance from Mainland: 6 miles (10 km); Nearest Big City: Belfast; Language Spoken: English
+Population: 154 (approx.); Size: 6 square miles; Distance from Mainland: 6 miles (10 km); Nearest Big City: Belfast; Language Spoken: English.

 Main Attractions on Rathlin Island

 Bruce's Cave – while four caves in Ireland and Scotland bear the name, “Bruce’s Cave,” this one is said to be the location where Robert the Bruce met the spider after being defeated at the Battle of Strathfillan.
+The story goes that while waiting out the winter of 1306, Robert watched a spider on the cave wall trying to spin its web.
+You can only get to this by boat and when the conditions are calm.

+Rathlin West Light Seabird Center – witness a thriving seabird colony, including thousands of puffins at this popular attraction that is part of Rathlin’s unusual upside-down lighthouse.
 Completed in 1919, the lighthouse lamp was placed at the bottom so that it could better penetrate the dense, low fog that frequently surrounds the island.
-Admission: £5 for adults, £2.50 for children.
+Admission: £8 for adults, £5.50 for children.

 Rathlin Castle – built in the 13th century by John de Courcy, it subsequently passed into the possession of several families in the area.
 In 1575, English forces attacked the castle, which led to the island’s greatest tragedy, the Rathlin Island Massacre.
 It sits on top of a cliff, with views of Kintyre and Islay in Scotland on the horizon.

-Walking Tours – Get to know the island with Paul Quinn’s Rathlin Island Walking Tours
+Walking Tours – Get to know the island with Paul Quinn’s Rathlin Island Walking Tours.

 How to Get to Rathlin Island